russell-n/oldape/documentation/developers/source/api/index.rst

 Adapters
 --------

-The **Adapters** adapt external libraries for connections to provide a common interface.
+The **Adapters** adapt external libraries for connections to provide a common interface (and are kept with their connections).

 .. currentmodule:: tottest.connections